 This gyroplane is designed as an open cockpit aircraft and features no doors.
-Access and exit is provided over the right hand side.
+Two windshields from break-proof polycarbonate protect the crew against the air stream, insects, and direct rain.
+Access and exit is provided over the sillboard on the right hand side.